floriansaqipi/tic_tac_toe_minimax_multiplayer/README.md

 ## Overview

 This project is a multiplayer Tic Tac Toe game implemented using the Minimax algorithm with Alpha-Beta pruning, for enhanced efficiency.
-This project is a part of the an assignment of our class Algorithm Design and Analysis.
+This project is a part of an assignment of our class Algorithm Design and Analysis.
 The game allows multiple players to connect to a central server and play against a computer opponent which runs the Minimax algorithm with Alpha-Beta pruning.

 ## Development